ezylang/pages-playground/docs/concepts/datatypes.md

 A string expression is converted into an abstract syntax tree (AST), which represents the expression structure and evaluation order.
-When an expression is evaluated, the evaluation starts at the lowest tree (leaf) node and works its way up to the root node, which the holds the expression result value.
+When an expression is evaluated, the evaluation starts at the lowest tree (leaf) node and works its way up to the root node, which then gives the expression result value.

 The internal object for such a node is the _com.ezylang.evalex.parser.ASTNode_.
 It contains the token associated to the node (e.g. a multiplication operator, or a function name) and has zero or